sujith-eag/vu-library/docs/mca/speech.md

 ```
 komala

-Ha, Good morning students, how are you all doing,
+Ha, Good morning everyone, how are you all doing
-hope all are doing well only..
+today, hope all are doing well only..

+I hope everyone is in farewell mood only,
+No one is in weekend mood,
+some are already planning for the weekends?
+where to go after the farewell?
+ok ok, many already went ah?
+let them go, you guys enjoy the farewell.
+___

-Why so low energy even before the event started?
+Hey, common ya, Why so low energy, early morning
+no josh at all, the events didn't even start yet?

+are you all sleepy?
-no josh at all, did everyone have breakfast?
+did everyone have breakfast?
 Noo!

+What is this, yes i understand event is important,
-You should take care of your health first right,
+but you should take care of your health first right,

-Your juniors have prepared so much activities for you guys
+Your juniors have prepared so much activities for
-and it will be late by for lunch,
+you guys and it will be late for lunch,
-how can you sit and participate in everything in empty stomach.. .
+how can you sit and participate in everything
+in empty stomach...

-Make sure you have your breakfast ok,
+Make sure you always have your breakfast ok,
-We don't even know if your juniors will provide food or not,
+I don't even know if your juniors are providing
+food for you or not, i'll find out and
+get back to you on that..

 >>>>>>>>>
-Oh they are saying they have arranged,
+Haaa OK OK they are saying they have arranged,
-ok that will be after the events.
+but that will be after the events ok,
+first we'll finish the events.

 ___

-I hope everyone is in farewell mood only or
-some are already planning for the weekends where to go?
-many already went ah?
-ok ok let them go, you guys enjoy the farewell.

-Samskrithi, i had give you something to find out right?
+Samskrithi, i had asked you to find out
+about something right?
 did you find out?

 >>>>>>>
-Why are you becoming so lazy, no interest or what,
+No, How can you so simply say no,
+I don't understand why you people are
-hardly two minutes it would have taken.
+becoming so lazy nowadayas, hardly it would take
+two minutes to find out.

 I never forget what i had asked you to do,
-Ask your seniors did i ever forget what work i had given,
+Ask your seniors did i ever forget what
+work i had given, Noo right...

-i never forget the work i have given,
+i never forget, and i will keep on asking
+till you find out and tell me.

-even though it was last year i still remember what i had asked,
+even though it was last year i still
-right guys..

-ok
+remember what i had asked to find out
+for your seniors also because they never
+gave any answer.

+___

-ok lets, not worry about that today,
+Ok Ok lets, not worry about that today,

-you guys know what is murphys law,
+does everyone know what is murphys law,
 "You are fine and i am fine then everything is fine"

 So, all of you are here to enjoy and
+i know you are all waiting for that only,

-we have your juniours ready to entertain you
+We have your juniours ready to entertain you
-with a wonderful performance,
+with a wonderful dance performance,

-So please enjoy
+So have fun, please enjoy
 ```

 ## After the dance (Before the games)

 Sujith: That was a  fun filled and energetic performance, a round of applause for all the students who danced for their seniors.
+Including myself.

 > Samskrithi:
 > Ya .........................
-> So who is the teacher that will announce the next event, can we have Deepali mam to present the next event
+> So sujith, who is the teacher that will announce the next event,
+> can we have the young and energetic Deepali mam to present the next event.

 ```
 Deepali